Expensify/App/docs/articles/expensify-classic/integrations/accounting-integrations/QuickBooks-Online.md

 ## Step 2: Connect Expensify and QuickBooks Online

 - Navigate to Settings > Workspaces > Group > [Workspace Name] > Connections > QuickBooks Online.
 Click Connect to QuickBooks.
 - Enter your QuickBooks Online Administrator’s login information and choose the QuickBooks Online Company File you want to connect to Expensify (you can connect one Company File per Workspace).
-Then Click Authorize.
+Then click Authorize.
 - Enter your QuickBooks Online Administrator’s login information and choose the QuickBooks Online Company File you want to connect to Expensify (you can connect one Company File per Workspace):

 Exporting Historical Reports to QuickBooks Online: